How Much Does a Gallon of Water Weigh?

 What is the weight of a gallon of water?

 A US gallon of water weighs around 8lb, but the exact measurement really depends on a couple of environmental factors that we'll walk you through now.
-Before that, and for quick reference, here's a little preview of how much a gallon of water weighs at room temperature: 8.33 lb.

 What changes the weight of water?